-The Quality business unit at Ontario Health is committed to helping patients, caregivers, health care providers, and organizations improve the quality of health care in Ontario.
+Health Quality Ontario is committed to helping patients, health care providers, and organizations improve the quality of health care in Ontario.

 We know that not everyone across the province receives the right care, every time.
 So, to help address gaps in care, we produce quality standards that outline what quality care looks like for specific conditions and situations, such as transitions from hospital to home.
 Quality standards are based on current best evidence and input from patients, caregivers, and health care providers.